Chicken Fricassee, a classic French dish, is made with chicken, mushrooms, carrots, and onions in a creamy sauce.

 - 2 tablespoons unsalted butter

-- 2 boneless, skinless chicken breasts, about 16 ounces
+- 16 ounces boneless, skinless chicken breasts

 - ½ teaspoon salt